PBRT/findCat/README.md

 Simply fetch this repository and run ```node run.js {NUMBER_OF_CATS_AND_OWNERS}``` where ```{NUMBER_OF_CATS_AND_OWNERS}```is an positive integer.

-There is no dependencies, only for launching tests with Chai, Mocha and Underscore.
-Not needed if you only want to run it
+There is no dependencies, only for launching tests with Chai, Mocha, Underscore and for linting (eslint).
+Not needed if you only want to run it.

 ## Note
 - I didn't used any external dependencies (ImmutableJS, underscore) for keeping the software as simple as possible.